 The Oxford dictionary’s definition of value is The regard that something is held to deserve; the importance, worth, or usefulness of something.
-While I provide a list of values in this article, only you can decide what it is that is important in your life; what you find useful and deserving.
+While I provide a list of values in this article, only you can decide what is important in your life; what you find useful and deserving.

 Align with Your VALUES

-Sometimes staying in alignment with your values will require negotiation.
-If you love being around pets and your partner is allergic to them, volunteer at the Humane Society.
+Often times we face value conflicts.
+One value may compete with another.
+Then staying in alignment with your values will require some creative solutions and negotiation.
+Here is an example of a value conflict.
+You value animals and love having pets in your home while your partner or child is allergic to them.
+If you get creative, you might decide to volunteer at the Humane Society.
+Here is another example.
 If your partner prefers more time at home and you enjoy a more active social life, go out with friends.
-If you love cooking and your partner does not negotiate with your partner to do the clean up.
+If you love cooking and your partner does not, negotiate with your partner to do the clean up.

 Dr. John Demartini, author of The Values Factor: The Secret to Creating an Inspired and Fulfilling Life encourages his followers to avoid deferring or subordinating to others’ values.
 Doing so sucks the energy out of you.
-Indeed, when you abdicate your values to some else’s your risk feeling angry or depressed.
+Indeed, when you abdicate your values to some else’s, you risk feeling confused, angry or depressed.
+You also end up having a sense of living out-of-integrity.

 At work, if your highest values and strengths are not utilized, look for opportunities and offer to take on a side project or fill that need at home or in a volunteer role.
 Sometimes you will need to declare your boundaries to stay in integrity and aligned with your values.